 Remember the journey we were talking about?
 This is about considering what people ‘feel’ when they interact with your business.
 By using digital marketing in the right way, you have the ability to influence decisions – which is often based on an emotional response to your online presence.
 If someone likes what they see and read, they are more likely to buy from you.

 Other kinds of marketing and advertising (print, radio, signage etc.) are definitely not obsolete – in fact they are a very nice accompaniment to online.
 Potential customers often need at least three ‘exposures’ to a brand and/or product before being engaged with it, so a variety of touch points is crucial.

 But here’s the key to this aspect being successful – it must always be consistent.
 Whatever appears in a magazine, newspaper, on a display ad, or any other marketing activity, it must provide the target audience with the same message, look and feel.

-Need help with your digital marketing?
 Contact the team at ninetyblack to have a chat about how our digital marketing packages could work for you.